GG-yuki/tenst1/ts-cv-master/Mask_RCNN/README.md

 ### 1. Training dataset

-The training data has already in the folder `data`, present in file burgers_shock.mat
+The training dataset is already in the folder `data`, present in file burgers_shock.mat

 #### dataset: